Best kids savings accounts

 • No fees: One of the key advantages of opening a kids savings account is that most banks don't charge a monthly account fee for children.

 • Non restrictive conditions: The best bank accounts for kids pay competitive ongoing interest rates without restrictive conditions.
-But unfortunately, many banks require kids to meet monthly deposit or withdrawal conditions to earn that bonus interest.
+But unfortunately, many banks require kids to meet monthly deposit or no withdrawal conditions to earn that bonus interest.
 It's important to read the fine print to decide whether the account will actually suit your child's savings habits.

 • Kid-friendly features: Many bank websites have online graphs or other fun tools and games to involve kids in understanding how much they are saving over time.